nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 There were also other projects, in Java and C++, related to traffic and load management, led by other senior engineers.
 This innovative environment attracted talent and we continued to deliver good results, so our SRE team grew.

-Our engineering director [Acacio Cruz](https://www.linkedin.com/in/acacio/) (responsible for many of the positive things happening with our team, along with his peers in Mountain View) was very attuned to engineering efficiency: are we using our engineering time for the most impactful things?
-He understood that there is efficiency in standardization, and he saw that our engineers were happy and productive.
+Our engineering director [Acacio Cruz](https://www.linkedin.com/in/acacio/) (responsible for many of the positive things happening with our team, along with his peers in Mountain View) was very attuned to engineering efficiency: are we using our engineering time for the most impactful things?&nbsp; He understood that there is efficiency in standardization, and he saw that our engineers were happy and productive.
 He had the idea of pushing for Go to become the tool of choice for any automation within our team.
 The proposal was